Face covering/mask requirement on the Washington University Medical Campus

 Importance of masks

 Public health and other data strongly supports that universal masking substantially reduces transmission of COVID-19.
 The main purpose of the mask is to prevent the wearer from expelling small virus-containing droplets of saliva or mucus into the air and infecting others.
 Wearing a mask reduces the likelihood that an infected individual could spread the virus to people around them (colleagues, co-workers, friends, etc).
 This is especially important for infected people who may be asymptomatic.
 It also protects the wearer.
 Therefore, to reduce the spread of the virus, and to protect the health of all our faculty, staff, and trainees, WashU School of Medicine is requiring universal masking.

 All faculty, staff, trainees, contractors, vendors and other visitors must wear a mask.

-How and where to wear your mask
+How to wear your mask

 - The face covering/mask should fit snugly cover the wearer’s mouth and nose.

 Masks should be worn when inside WashU buildings, garages, and the link system.